Antistatic Conductivity Meter

 - Risk of shocks to the operator from the high voltages which can be generated

-The British Standard BS2050 (1978) and DIN 22104 are the recognised specifications which cover the test procedures and accepted levels for rubber and polyurethane timing belts relating to anti static properties.
+The British Standard BS2050 (1978), DIN 22104 and ISO 9563 are the recognised specifications which cover the test procedures and accepted levels for rubber and polyurethane timing belts relating to anti static properties.
 The maximum surface resistance for BS2050 5×10 x 1 (8*b) Ohms and for DIN EN 3 x 10 Ohms.

 Antistatic Meter details